 Once again, the crazy amount of wonderful hotels in such a huge city filled with all kinds of options, from the cheapest to the most expensive, can leave you dizzy.
+It can help to pick up a guide on boutique hotels in London.
 Of course everything depends on one’s budget, but for me, one of the best options is Hilton London Angel Islington.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.